fenago/spark-dev3600/DEV360/Lab_3.md

 - Google Chrome (Recommended)

 #### Lab Environment
-Notebooks are ready to run.
-All packages have been installed.
 There is no requirement for any setup.